mylabpcb/myCPU/Programs/Basic_ISA/README.md

 ### Customasm programs working with the myCPU Basic ISA

-1 For use with programmer to write eeproms
+1 For use with logisim to load contents into simulator memory
 ```
 customasm -f binary